biblius/poor-mans-guide-to-pi/README.md

 We'll use node, but using any executable works.

-First things first we'll define a simple server that logs when it gets a request and returns 'Hello World'
+First things first we'll define a simple server in `/var/www/myapp/app.js` that logs when it gets a request and returns 'Hello World'

 ```javascript
 #!/usr/bin/env node